Menu Close

 Betting Options in American Roulette

-American Roulette offers players a range of betting choices, divided into inside bets, outside bets, and a few unique options specific to the double-zero layout.
+American Roulette offers players a range of betting choices, divided into inside, outside bets, and a few unique options specific to the double-zero layout.
 Each wager type comes with distinct odds, payouts, and risk levels.
-Understanding these betting options is essential to approaching the game strategically.

 1. Single Number (Straight-Up Bet): This wager is placed directly on any single number, including 0 or 00.
 The payout is 35:1, making it one of the highest-risk and highest-reward stakes in American Roulette.